WebAssembly/component-model/design/mvp/FutureFeatures.md

 [`list.lift_canon` and `list.lower_canon`] for more details.

+## Mutability constraints on reference types 📡

+Mutability constraints are a complex issue, especially in oop languages.
+For example, whether array is internally mutable determines whether some operations can accept specific subtypes.
+There are no constraints in the current MVP version, which may lead to unexpected semantic damage.
+This can only be guaranteed by the language compiler for the time being, and it is not cross-language safe.

 ## Shared-some-things linking via "adapter modules"

 The original [Interface Types proposal] and the re-layered [Module Linking